 - Verify that the aged accounts payable report was printed after all posting was completed.

 - Verify that the general ledger is set to the correct reporting period.

 This reconciliation process can be a difficult one when it is being performed for the first time.
-However, once all errors have been spotted and corrections made, it is usually relatively easy to update the reconciliation in subsequent reporting periods.
+However, once all errors have been spotted and corrections made, it is usually relatively easy to update the reconciliation document in subsequent reporting periods.